bengfarrell/rgf-blog/content/blog/2015-06-30-the-bay-areas-best-mac-cheese-my-verdict.md

 [![](http://s3.amazonaws.com/thegourmez-wpmedia/2014/06/q_mac_n_cheese_009-500x332.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2014/06/q_mac_n_cheese_009-500x332.jpg)

 Despite its attempts to add whimsy to a conventional mac & cheese sauce (tator tots instead of bread crumbs!
 Spiral pasta!), Q's dish was ultimately too expensive for too small of a serving at $13.
 The bacon we tossed on for an extra $2 didn't add much but crunch that the tator tots already had under control.
-Points for a sauce that tasted close to boxed mac & cheese -- we all admitted to being fans of that cabinet staple -- but it wasn't enough to set Q apart.
+Points for a sauce that tasted close to boxed mac & cheese—we all admitted to being fans of that cabinet staple—but it wasn't enough to set Q apart.

 6. [The Blue Plate (3218 Mission Street, the Mission, San Francisco)](http://thegourmez.com/2015/06/23/mac-cheese-night-9-the-blue-plate/)